 Anyone age 2 and under, and those who are not yet toilet trained must wear a swim diaper with a protective covering.

 Here at the Fife Aquatic Center we use a salt cell to generate chlorine for our hot tub and pools.
 The Health Department mandates that all public pools maintain a certain chlorine level.
 We achieve this through use of a salt cell rather than traditional chlorine.

-The Aquatic Center offers additional classes such as Learn to Paddle Board, Paddle Board Yoga, LAFF and Adult Swim Lessons.
+The Aquatic Center offers additional classes such as Paddle Board Yoga, Aquarobics, Adults Boot Camp, LAFF and Adult Swim Lessons.

 Yes, we have scholarship opportunities available for low-income families.
 Applications are available at the front desk.

 Yes, for lap swim and rec swim there is a discounted military rate.

 The hot tub is kept at about 102o, the lesson pool at 89o and the lap pool at 85o

 Block Watch is a national program that is based on the principle of neighbors working together as the first and best line of defense against crime.
 Block Watch has been shown to be an effective deterrent to crime at the neighborhood level.
 Fife has always been recognized for its Block Watch program.